-Lauded for her “strong presence both dramatically and musically” (The Arts Desk) and the “intriguing depth” (MusicOMH) of her portrayals, Beth Taylor is at the onset of a major international career.
+Glaswegian Mezzo Beth Taylor, lauded for her “strong presence” and “intriguing depth”, is on the onset of a major international career.

-Beth is the 3rd prize winner of the 2019 Wigmore Hall International Song Competition and the 1st prize winner of the 2018 Gianni Bergamo Classical Music Awards in Switzerland and grand winner of the prestigious 2022 Elizabeth Connell Prize for dramatic voices.
+She is the 3rd prize winner of the 2019 Wigmore Hall Competition, the 1st prize winner of the 2018 Gianni Bergamo Classical Music Awards in Switzerland and grand winner of the prestigious 2022 Elizabeth Connell Prize for dramatic voices.

 Beth is represented by Fischer Artists International.